odemolliens/ODCoreGraphics/README.rst

 This is a demo project (unfinished) to explore how to play with CoreGraphics more easily

-/!\ Launch project on iPad to look result /!\
+/!\ Launch project on iPad to have some result /!\

 You can found usefull class to do few form: